vytautasBrundza/frontend-nanodegree-feedreader/README.md

 12. Write a test that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container.
 Remember, loadFeed() is asynchronous so this test wil require the use of Jasmine's beforeEach and asynchronous done() function.
 13. Write a test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.
 Remember, loadFeed() is asynchronous.
 14. When complete - all of your tests should pass.

+# How to run this application?

+Open index.html file.

+# How to run tests?

+Click on the test you want to run and wait while page loads.
+All tests should pass.
+Tests may be ran separately by clicking on their names, but the initial state may not be correct for some of the them.